scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

     // 8-bit encoded expiration offset relative to the segment
 	// creation timestamp.
     uint32 exp_time = 3;
-    // MAC used in the dataplane to verify the hop field. bytes mac = 4;
+    // MAC used in the dataplane to verify the Hop Field. bytes mac = 4;
 }
 ~~~~